ramonsaraiva/pubg-python/README.md

 # pubg-python

-A python wrapper for the PUBG developer API
+A python wrapper for the PUBG Developer API

 [PUBG Developer API Official Documentation](https://developer.playbattlegrounds.com/docs/en/introduction.html)

 *This is a MVP and the package is currently under development, please feel free to contribute*

-*Initial version still needs to be uploaded to PyPI*
+**Initial version will be uploaded to PyPI when Bluehole provides an API key for proper testing of the codebase**

 ## Usage